01 of 15

 For this example, each two bead column is a different color, so it is easy to keep track of when to pick up new beads, where to stitch down into the next bead and move over to the next row.

 Start by picking up two brown beads, stitching down through the next brown bead in the base ring, and positioning the thread for the next stitch by going up through the red bead in the base ring.
-The two new beads you added need to be separated so they lie flat with one bead on each of the beads below on the base row.
+The two new beads you added needs to be separated so they lie flat with one bead on each of the beads below on the base row.

-Continue stitching the round by pick up two red beads, stitching down into the next red bead, positioning your thread again by stitching up through the next cream colored bead.
+Continue stitching the round by picking up two red beads, stitching down into the next red bead, positioning your thread again by stitching up through the next cream colored bead.
 Pick up two cream beads, stitch down into the next cream colored bead and you have finished the round and are ready to step up.Continue to 6 of 15 below.

 06 of 15

-Tubular Herringbone Step Up
+Tubular Herringbone Step up

-At the end of each row of tubular herringbone, you will step up to get in position for the next round.
+At the end of each row of tubular herringbone, you will step up to get into position for the next round.
 The step up is simply stitching through the first bead of the row and the first bead you just added in this row.

 The two beads will always be stacked on top of each other, so the trick is to simply remember when you need to step up.
-In this tubular herringbone example, the step up always occurs when positioning for the next stitch with the brown beads in the row.Continue to 7 of 15 below.
+In this tubular herringbone example, the step-up always occurs when positioning for the next stitch with the brown beads in the row.Continue to 7 of 15 below.

 07 of 15